 In today’s world, people don’t inherently trust brands.
 A study by Cohn & Wolfe found that 87% of consumers feel that it’s important for brands to “act with integrity at all times.”
 Integrity and authenticity rank above innovation and product uniqueness when it comes to what customers value.
 To earn and keep customers, trust is essential.

-We all know that customer reviews and social proof can be powerful ways to encourage sales and build customer trust.
+We all know that customer reviews and social proof can be powerful ways to encourage sales or social commerce and build customer trust.
 But what about when your ecommerce store is brand new and doesn’t have customer feedback yet?

 Earning trust (and sales) for your new online store